biopragmatics/bioregistry/exports/contexts/README.md

 - Each context must list its maintainers along with their current GitHub, ORCID, and optional email.
 - Each context must include a name and description
-- Contexts should ideally be significantly different from the Bioregistry standard context.
-If they are not so dissimilar, then the submitters should consider better aligning with the Bioregistry.
 - This README should also be updated to reflect new contexts (though this might be automated in the future.)